navpil/gupai/docs/Readme.md

 If a player completes a hand by the tile discarded by the previous player, only that player pays him.
 Players can agree that finishing the game by a discarded tile is forbidden.

+#### Broken rules fix

+The rule that only the previous discard can be taken is very restrictive.
+This results in very few games won in a 4-player game.
+The fix is to introduce the MahJong-like 'offer-to-all' rule.

 #### Blind game variation

 Since the game relies mostly on luck, tiles can be put face down to introduce the guessing/memory element into the game.